GHzytp/ptyrad/README.md

 ### How do I check if my installed PtyRAD has the GPU support?
 CUDA version, GPU support, and PyTorch build across platforms can be extremely confusing, so *PtyRAD* provides handy CLI tools to help check these information for you!

-Once you activated `(ptyrad)` environment and installed *PtyRAD* via `pip insall ptyrad`, you'll have access to the following command:
+Once you activated `(ptyrad)` environment and installed *PtyRAD* via `pip install ptyrad`, you'll have access to the following command:

 ```bash
 # You can run this command anywhere from your terminal, as long as `ptyrad` is installed in the environment